 Getting from Arlanda Airport to the heart of Stockholm is made very easy thanks to the Arlanda Express.
 The train runs non-stop from the airport to Stockholm Central Station, taking only 20 minutes.
 The train itself is modern, clean, comfortable and spacious, with free wifi on board (seriously, the train is soooo nice).
 I normally don’t like to catch public transport from an airport to the city after a long-haul flight, but this was easy, convenient and comfortable – I’d definitely do it again.

 Ticket prices start at 280 SEK per adult, one-way, with discounts available for early-bird pre-purchase and multiple ticket bookings, taking the price down to 154 SEK.
 Check ticket prices here.
 Children 0-17 years travel free if accompanied by an adult.
 If you’re thinking about catching Uber, it should cost around 500 SEK.
-(Price is current at time of publishing – please check website for latest pricing).
+(Price is current at the time of publishing – please check the website for latest pricing).

 Best time to visit